ArtemChandragupta/NixFlake/README.md

  ├─ VM       -> VMM Windows 11
  ╰─ Games    -> Flatpak, Portproton in Distrobox, Itch.io & ppsspp
 ```

+## Structure

+In _module_ directory there are common NixOS modules and host-specific things like amd kernel modules.

+In _home-modules_ there are home-manager configs that all environments are using, like Hyprland bindings and editor configs.

+In _environment_ folder there is a place to store all environment specific things - Hyprland and terminal decorations, waybar design.
+In the future I would rewrite this using mkOption or something, I have not figured it out yet.

+## Screenshots

 ![swappy-20240511_160900](https://github.com/ArtemChandragupta/NixFlake/assets/90765302/88d7ef15-ccf0-49e4-9357-984f44cc6981)
 ![swappy-20240511_133049](https://github.com/ArtemChandragupta/NixFlake/assets/90765302/3c5bdbcd-bac0-4db4-8694-5d66db853cef)
 ![swappy-20240511_145920](https://github.com/ArtemChandragupta/NixFlake/assets/90765302/5e25a95f-8e6b-40f9-b6dd-32ee922c6d5f)